National identification number: Finland

 During 1964–1970 the personal identity code was known as sosiaaliturvatunnus (SOTU, Social Security number).
 The term is still widely in use unofficially (and incorrectly).

 France

 In France, the INSEE code is used as a social insurance number, a national identification number, for taxation purposes, for employment, etc. It was invented under the Vichy regime.

 Georgia

-In Georgia personal number is 9 digits and may contain leading zero.
+In Georgia personal number is 11 digits and may contain leading zero.
 It is assigned to citizens at birth and to residents on demand.
 Personal number is used for identification in all government and many commercial institutions.
 Personal number is also reused as taxpayer identification number for Individual entrepreneurs.
-For citizens first few digits apparently represent place of birth, but format is not public.
+For citizens, the first few digits apparently represent place of birth.
+However, the format is not public.

 Germany

 In Germany, there is no national identification number in the full meaning of the term.
 Until 2007 only decentralized databases were kept by social insurance companies, who allocate a social insurance number to almost every person.